 ‘Umami’ is the term used to describe a taste similar to that which MSG provides, and is used to describe the taste of many foods including tomatoes, mushrooms and seaweeds.
 Umami is distinctly different from sweet, sour, salty, and bitter, it makes the mouth salivate and leaves an aftertaste that many find pleasant but difficult to describe.
 Professor Ikeda found that the amino acid, glutamate is largely responsible for this flavour.

-While MSG and umami may be chemically similar, there is an important distinction that significantly affects the way it reacts in your body.
-Umami flavour, or natural glutamic acid (glutamate), found in natural foods is “bound” to other amino acids or proteins.
-The glutamic acid that is MSG is not.
+While MSG and Umami may be chemically similar, there is an important distinction between them that significantly affects the way each reacts in our bodies.
+Umami flavour, or natural glutamic acid (glutamate), found in natural foods, is “bound” to other amino acids or proteins.
+MSG is not bound.

 In his book “Excitotoxins: The Taste that Kills”, Dr. Russell Blaylock, a retired board-certified neurosurgeon, explains that MSG overexcites the cells in the body to the point of damage or death.
 The body’s inability to utilise glutamate properly has been linked to serious disorders and potentially even triggering/worsening learning disabilities, Alzheimer’s disease, Parkinson’s disease, Lou Gehrig’s disease, and more.

 Mercola about MSG

 Intestinal glutamate metabolism

 free glutamate & gut-brain axis